 To make it easier to bring the fish in, drill a hold that is slightly larger than the diameter of the flag dowel about 6 inches from the ice hole and place a 6-8-inch dowel into the hole.
 When you hook a fish, before removing the tip down base, run the line around the dowel.
 This gives you room to work on the tip down without making the line slack or too tight, potentially losing the fish.

 This tip down can be used with virtually any setup.
 This design is one of the simplest in existence.
 It doesn’t require much in the way of materials, and it’s easy to assemble and is very effective.

 There are many more complex tip down designs that are just as effective as this one.
 Some tip downs have bite alarms, spring mechanisms to activate the flag, auto-drag features and work in conjunction with fish finders.
 For simplicity and effectiveness, though, this tip down model is hard to beat.

-A tip down for ice fishing is an easy way to ensure you don’t have to constantly monitor the line while you are waiting for a bite.
+A tip down for ice fishing is a simple piece of ice fishing equipment to ensure you don’t have to constantly monitor the line while you are waiting for a bite.
 This allows you to stay warm and even entertain yourself while waiting.
 By building a base, attaching your line and flag and then setting up across your ice hole, you can wait in comfort for the next lunker.